Last Updated on October 15, 2021 by Danny

 The 6608 is an excellent choice for beginners and intermediate drummers who want a great bang for their buck.

 Tama 1st Chair is one of the most ergonomic drum thrones in the market.
-The seat is a hybrid design between a round and a saddle drum seat that gives you the best of them both.
+The round seat is a hybrid design between a round and a saddle drum seat that gives you the best of them both.
 It looks great and is exceptionally comfortable; Tama has been quite liberal in the cushioning department.

 It has a hydraulic height adjustment mechanism that allows you to quickly adjust the height while also having a two-piece locking mechanism to make sure your seat does not wobble or lower in height over time.
 The three legs combined with the large rubber feet make sure that there is no slippage.